elasticpath/react-pwa-reference-storefront/README.md

         - Replace the `$DOMAIN` parameter in `nginx.conf` with the domain name (excluding the `http://` part, eg. `www.domain.com`) where you plan to host the site.
         - Replace the `$SSL_CERT_PATH` in `nginx.conf` and `docker-compose.yaml` with the path of the certificate file on the remove server (eg. `/etc/letsencrypt/live/reference.elasticpath.com/fullchain.pem`).
         - Replace the `$SSL_KEY_PATH` in `nginx.conf` and `docker-compose.yaml` with the path of the private key on the remote server (eg. `/etc/letsencrypt/live/reference.elasticpath.com/privkey.pem`).

+        **Note:** You may use a certificate generated through any certificate provider of your choosing.
+An example is [Let's Encrypt](https://letsencrypt.org).
     5. Run the `docker-compose up -d` command.

 ## Running a Linter